ergoplatform/ergodocs/docs/dev/protocol/tx/babel-fleet.md

 ---

-### Step-by-Step
+## Step-by-Step

-Read [this guide](http://147.182.244.219/ergobabelfees.html) for details on minting a token, creating a Babel Box, and using a web application to self-sign transactions with Babel Fees involved.
-The guide walks through each stage, which includes preparing a token, generating a Babel Box contract, and integrating the BabelSwapPlugin within a Fleet SDK transaction.
+For a detailed guide on how to mint a token, set up a Babel Box, and utilize the plugin within a web application, refer to [this guide](http://147.182.244.219/ergobabelfees.html).
 ---

-### Development Insights
+## Development Insights

-#### Key Updates from `CHANGELOG.md`
+### Key Updates from `CHANGELOG.md`

 - **Validation Enhancements**: